-A. Problem Based Project: Group Case Study Presentations.
+A. Problem Based Project: Group/Individual Case Study Presentations.
 The activities and assignments are designed to provide practice in the application of theories and principles presented.
-Each group is expected to complete one case study.
+Each group/individual is expected to complete one case study.
 Contact your group members and begin meeting.
 You must pick one of the cases highlighted below.
 It's first come first serve.
 See rubric for Group Case Study Presentation: Format and directions are provided.
-You will be required to video tape this presentation.
-Either use facilities at Auburn University OR others at your disposal.
-Please understand, you need to make sure the facilities you use will result in a high quality presentation.
-The case study is worth 10 points each.
-For distance education students please post in Canvas.
-Due Week 10 [10 points total]
+The case study is worth 10 points.